In addition to our private little beach/dock we are just a short drive to the Atlantic Ocean and Bay beaches. Check www.capecodchamber.org/beaches

 Let us know what you have in mind.
 We can create a lovely flower arrangement, champagne, wine and chocolates

 Cape Cod has long been a mecca for artists who have been inspired by the Cape’s natural beauty and extraordinary light.
 Driving and walking itineraries to studios and galleries through the villages is a wonderful way to spend the day.
-A very comprehensive overview www.capeandislandsartsguide.com
+Below is a list of some local art galleries:

 Orleans & Chatham Real Estate